Hive Developer Portal

 How to pull a list of the active user accounts or trending tags from the blockchain using Python.

-This tutorial will explain and show you how to access the Steem blockchain using the steem-python library to fetch a list of active authors or trending tags, starting the search from a specified value, and displaying the results on the console.
+This tutorial will explain and show you how to access the Hive blockchain using the steem-python library to fetch a list of active authors or trending tags, starting the search from a specified value, and displaying the results on the console.

 We are using the